top of page

 • Executive Assistant at Ecart-International (Furniture-Design) from 1996 to 2006.

-• Glass spinner (Murano) with a blowtorch from 2008 to 2011 (Glass and Sterling Silver Jewelry)
+• Glass spinner with a blowtorch from 2008 to 2011 (Murano Glass and Sterling Silver Jewelry)

-• Fine Art Photographs - Unique Prints from 2012 to present.
+• Fine Art Photographs - Unique Prints from 2011 to present.

-• Artist-Author / Paintings, Photographs and Sculptures since 2018.
+• Artist-Author since 2018. / Paintings, Photographs and Sculptures

 PARCOURS